vijaidjearam/strm-generator/README.md

-# Debrid-Link STRM Generator for Jellyfin
+# Source-Provider STRM Generator for Jellyfin

-This project generates `.strm` files from your **Debrid-Link seedbox** and organizes them for **Jellyfin**.\
+This project generates `.strm` files from your **Source-Provider ** and organizes them for **Jellyfin**.\
-It runs inside a Docker container, polls the Debrid-Link API every hour, and writes stream URLs into `.strm` files that Jellyfin can index.
+It runs inside a Docker container, polls the Source-Provider API every hour, and writes stream URLs into `.strm` files that Jellyfin can index.

 ------------------------------------------------------------------------

 ## ✨ Features

--   Fetches media files from your Debrid-Link seedbox
+-   Fetches media files from your Source-Provider
 -   Starts transcode sessions and retrieves stream URLs
 -   Builds `.strm` files in a Jellyfin-friendly structure:
     -   `Movies/Title (Year)/Title (Year).strm`